mawelous/yamop/README.md

 Those methods return the same results as the native `remove` and `save` methods.
 If you want to update multiple documents use the native function like [here](#multiple-update).

 ### Extending Mapper
 You can extend `Mapper` if you want to add more methods.
-For example I created UserMapper wich has a method that posts a message on an user's Facebook wall.
+For example I created UserMapper which has a method that posts a message on an user's Facebook wall.
 Just let `Mapper` know which `Model` class to use.

 ```php
 class UserMapper extends Mawelous\Yamop\Mapper